Army Security Agency, Europe

 While I was stationed in Berlin, we would take a bus every day to the top of the Teufelsberg Mountain.
 This "mountain" was built after the war with the rubble left after the Allied bombings of Berlin.

-We sat a listening positions, or "Pozes".
+We sat at listening positions, or "Pozes".
 Each of these pozes consisted of 32 individual reel-to-reel tape recorders, one 32 channel microwave decoder, a small metal desk -- on which sat a 32 switch toggle-switch box with 32 lights just above the switches, which was connected to the tape recorders.
 There was also a typewriter which was fed with 8-ply NCR paper sheets.

 Each time that a tape recorder came on, the corresponding light on the box would light up.
 I forgot to mention that the operator of the poz wore headphones.
 We would then toggle the switch below the light and listen to what was being said.
 If it sounded important, we would continue to monitor the conversation; if not, we would turn the recorder off, mark and date the paper, and wait for the next one.
-What made the tape recorders come on and the light to glow was -- the ringing of a telephone.
-Yep, we were tapping the phones of the East German government, as well as their various ministeries in the west.
-It wasn't a tap in the strict sense of the word.
-The old microwave broadcasts sent signals out in a figure eight signal burst.
-We just happened (?) to be on the back side of the figure eight -- hence the 32 channel decoders.

 ADDITIONAL INFORMATION:

 I got to Berlin in January, 1970.
 The intelligence community was still smarting from the Russian invasion of Czechoslovakia.
 Why?
 Because the Soviet army had moved an entire tank division from about 10 mile south of Berlin to the Czech border without breaking radio silence.
-In other words, the NATO people lost track of them--an entire division.
+In other words, the NATO people lost track of them -- an entire division.
 You know that our armed forces couldn't do that in 1970.

 The first inkling the West got that there was a problem was the Czech border guards asking their government for permission to fire on the Soviet tank columns, permission which was quickly denied.